 An individual can be charged with possession of child porn under the Texas Penal Code § 43.26 if they knowingly or intentionally possess visual material that depicts a child under the age of 18 engaging in sexual conduct and the alleged offender knows the material depicted a child under the age of 18.
 This charge for possession of child porn is generally punishable as a felony of the third degree.

-If you have been falsely accused of possession or sale of child pornography in Dallas, it is important consult with an experienced child pornography defense attorney as soon as you are aware of the allegations.
+If you have been falsely accused of possession or sale of child pornography, it is important consult an experienced attorney as soon as you are aware of the allegations.
 A conviction can result in any of the following repercussions or penalties: